Email Deliverability

 4. Fail: suggests that the sender is not allowed;

-6. Temperror: temporary connection error to DNS could be fixed in the second attempt.
+6. Temperror: A temporary connection error to DNS could be fixed in the second attempt.

 The evaluation described above is the default evaluation.
-However, each recipient's response to an SPF check that fails may vary.
+However, each recipient’s response to a failed SPF check may vary.
 Some receiving mail servers require having a solid SPF record, whereas others value it way less.

 Feedback